-You may see all the big-time lifters at your gym wearing a lifting belt.
+You may see all the big-time lifters wearing a weightlifting belt at your gym.

 Let’s dive in.

-To better understand how a belt works we have to take a look at the core.
-The images above show the rectus abdominis (left), the obliques (A and B), and transverse abdominis (C).
+To better understand how a belt works, we have to look at the core.
+The images above show the rectus abdominis (#1), the obliques (image #2, A and B), and the transverse abdominis (image #2, C).

-The rectus abdominis is normally the muscle you use when someone says “squeeze your abs”.
+The rectus abdominis is usually the muscle you use when someone says, “squeeze your abs.”
+It is the six-pack muscle in the front of your body.
 But our natural “belt” comes from the obliques and transverse abdominis.

-These are the muscles we want to think about when lifting weights and wearing a belt.
+We want to think about these muscles when lifting weights and wearing a belt.
 Using a belt properly will help reinforce this bracing pattern and work with your core.

 Since a belt fits tightly between your rib cage and hips, it is an external addition to your core.

 Below is a video that demonstrates how to use a weightlifting belt properly.

 A belt works primarily by increasing the pressure on your abdomen when lifting.